Guns at Batasi: Reception

-Box Office
+Box office

 According to Fox records, the film needed to earn $1,400,000 in film rentals to break even and made $1,845,000, meaning it made a profit.

 Critical

-Filmink says "A subject like this is a political minefield, with its hot topic subjects of imperialism, militarism, race, emerging democracies, etc. It works best as a siege story, on which basis it is very exciting."
+FilmInk says "A subject like this is a political minefield, with its hot topic subjects of imperialism, militarism, race, emerging democracies, etc. It works best as a siege story, on which basis it is very exciting."

-Attenborough won a BAFTA Film Award for his performance as the R.S.M.
+Richard Attenborough won a BAFTA Award for Best British Actor for his performance in this film as R.S.M.
+Lauderdale as well as for his performance in Séance on a Wet Afternoon at the 18th British Academy Film Awards.

-The historian Wendy Webster has more recently reflected that 'The film continuously asserts the racial superiority of the British and at the same time shows that such superiority no longer provides any guarantee of authority or power.
-Guns at Batasi is an elegy for the soldier hero, particularly the imperial soldier, and is infused by imperial nostalgia.'
+The historian Wendy Webster has more recently reflected that "The film continuously asserts the racial superiority of the British and at the same time shows that such superiority no longer provides any guarantee of authority or power.
+Guns at Batasi is an elegy for the soldier hero, particularly the imperial soldier, and is infused by imperial nostalgia."

 Soundtrack

 The score was recorded by the Sinfonia of London orchestra.